Bill Cosby freed from prison, his sex conviction overturned

 PHILADELPHIA (AP) — Pennsylvania’s highest court threw out Bill Cosby’s sexual assault conviction and released him from prison Wednesday in a stunning reversal of fortune for the comedian once known as “America’s Dad,” ruling that the prosecutor who brought the case was bound by his predecessor's agreement not to charge Cosby.

-Cosby, 83, has served nearly three years of a three- to 10-year sentence after being found guilty of drugging and violating Temple University sports administrator Andrea Constand at his suburban Philadelphia home in 2004.
-He was the first celebrity tried and convicted in the #MeToo era.
+Cosby, 83, flashed the V-for-victory sign to a helicopter overhead as he trudged into his suburban Philadelphia home after serving nearly three years of a three- to 10-year sentence for drugging and violating Temple University sports administrator Andrea Constand in 2004.

+The former “Cosby Show” star — the first celebrity tried and convicted in the #MeToo era — had no immediate comment.

-But the Pennsylvania Supreme Court said that District Attorney Kevin Steele, who made the decision to arrest Cosby, was obligated to stand by his predecessor’s promise not to charge Cosby.
-There was no evidence that promise was ever put in writing.
+But the Pennsylvania Supreme Court said Wednesday that District Attorney Kevin Steele, who made the decision to arrest Cosby, was obligated to stand by his predecessor’s promise not to charge Cosby, though there was no evidence that agreement was ever put in writing.

-The court called Cosby's arrest “an affront to fundamental fairness, particularly when it results in a criminal prosecution that was forgone for more than a decade.”
+The court called Cosby's subsequent arrest “an affront to fundamental fairness, particularly when it results in a criminal prosecution that was forgone for more than a decade.”
+It said justice and “fair play and decency” require that the district attorney's office stand by the decision of the previous DA.

-As Cosby was set free from the state prison in suburban Montgomery County, his appeals lawyer, Jennifer Bonjean, said Cosby "should never have been prosecuted for these offenses."
+As Cosby was promptly set free from the state prison in suburban Montgomery County and driven home, his appeals lawyer, Jennifer Bonjean, said he should never have been charged.

-“District attorneys can’t change it up simply because of their political motivation.," she said, adding Cosby remains in excellent health, apart from being legally blind.
+"District attorneys can’t change it up simply because of their political motivation," she said, adding that Cosby remains in excellent health, apart from being legally blind.

 In a statement, Steele said Cosby went free “on a procedural issue that is irrelevant to the facts of the crime.”
-He commended Constand for coming forward and added: "My hope is that this decision will not dampen the reporting of sexual assaults by victims. ...
-We still believe that no one is above the law — including those who are rich, famous and powerful.”
+He commended Constand for coming forward and added: “My hope is that this decision will not dampen the reporting of sexual assaults by victims.”

 Constand and her lawyer did not immediately return messages seeking comment.

-Note: This story has been corrected to show that the Pennsylvania Supreme Court did not express an opinion on the use of additional accusers